“To be, or not to be: that is the question.” - William Shakespeare

 As a result, S corps are much likelier to get audited if they don’t report owner wages, but do show sizable net income or distributions.

 Corporate filings are a minefield of little requirements like the S corp salary.
 And it’s hard to learn all of them if that's not your full-time job.

-DIY rating: Very bad.
-Get an accountant STAT
+DIY rating: Bad.
+Get an accountant.

 C corporation returns are the most distinct type of business filing.
 They never trickle down to the individual level.